Owing to our office being close to capacity we are now limiting acceptance of new referrals.

 For urgent referrals who need to be seen with 48 hours please call the office or email via one-mail.

-Current wait times are still less than 3 months for patients within the scope of practice, with urgent patients being seen sooner.
+Current wait times are still less than 3 months for patients within the scope of practice, with urgent patients being seen sooner, if accepted.

 In addition we run a rapid injection clinic for patients whom you feel need joint or soft tissue injections, e.g.trigger finger, rotator cuff disorders, OA base of thumb.
 Please identify these patients who should be seen in the injection clinic.

-Urgent patients will be seen the same week.
+Urgent patients, if accepted, will be seen the same week.
 Other priority patients will be seen within a small number of weeks.